Senior Research Fellow

 Short Biography

-Taras Fedirko is a Senior Research Fellow at the IWM and lecturer (assistant professor) at the School of Social and Political Sciences, University of Glasgow.
-He received his PhD in socio-cultural anthropology from Durham University and held postdoctoral positions at the Universities of Cambridge and St Andrews.
-He is a political and economic anthropologist whose research explores how social movements organise to transform war economies; states; and capitalist labour and value regimes.
-He has conducted long-term ethnographic research in Kyiv and London, and has most recently led a collective project exploring civic and military networks underpinning Ukraine’s war effort.
-His research has been supported by the British Academy, European Research Council, Horizon Europe, and international development agencies of the UK and Germany among other funders.
+Taras Fedirko is a senior research fellow at the IWM and a lecturer (assistant professor) at the University of Glasgow’s School of Social and Political Sciences.
+After completing a PhD in socio-cultural anthropology at Durham University, he held postdoctoral positions at the universities of Cambridge and St Andrews.
+He is a political and economic anthropologist whose research explores how social movements organize to transform war economies; states; and capitalist labor and value regimes.
+Fedirko has conducted long-term ethnographic research in Kyiv and London and since 2022 he has led an international research group studying how a decade of war has transformed Ukraine’s civic elites and power networks.
+He offers consultancy services to international organizations on organized crime, weapons proliferation, the political economy of war in Ukraine, and media in Ukraine.
+Fedirko’s research has been supported by the British Academy, the European Research Council, Horizon Europe, and international development agencies from the UK and Germany, among other funders.

 Areas of Expertise: